 batch input stanzas.

-For more information about the index field, see How indexing works in the Managing Indexers and Clusters manual.
+For more information about the index field, see How indexing works in the Splunk Enterprise Managing Indexers and Clusters manual.

 Sets the sourcetype key initial value.
-Splunk Enterprise uses the key during parsing and indexing to set the source type field and uses the source type field during searching.
-Splunk Enterprise prepends the
+The Splunk platform uses the key during parsing and indexing to set the source type field and uses the source type field during searching.
+The Splunk platform prepends the

 For more information about source types, see Why source types matter.